 Holiday Stress Relief Tips #8: Try To Get Enough Sleep

 I know this is definitely easier said than actually done, especially when the holidays bring about lots of change and a frenzy of events.
-After all, there’s things like gifts to buy and wrap, parties to attend, cards to mail out, parties to plan and throw, a house to clean, meals to get cooked, and in the midst of it all, most of us have to still work our jobs too.
+After all, most people get caught up in things like gifts to buy, parties to attend, cards to mail out, parties to plan and throw, a house to clean, meals to get cooked, and in the midst of it all, most of us have to still work our jobs too.
 Not to mention the parents that juggle all of that with taking care of their kids as well.

 Heck, just thinking about that stuff can make you feel exhausted.